GlenDC/oss/introduction-to-computer-science/harvard-cs50/notes.md

 In week 1 C got introduced.
 Students learned the syntax, but it was all still quite high level, especially as a small cs50 module was used to hide gore details such as char pointers to represent strings.
 A lot of I/O behaviour was also abstracted a way so that students can easily ask a string or number from the user and get it back.
 There was also a quick and high level overview on the compilation process, practically shown via Clang.

 There was some quick command-line fu but nothing fancy and more just core basics.
 So far so good, and perhaps boring.
 However I do enjoy the lessons as they are presented in quite a fun way and they have a lot of extra's that make it still worthwhile watching.
 I do however look forward to the excercices, and hope that the hacker challenges allow me to go as far as I want.

+# Week 2

+In week 3 we learned about bugs, functions and data representation.
+This teached about primitive types in C and how float has only a finit amount of possibilities, making it impossible to represent numbers very accuratly when requiring to much detail.
+ALl in all, it was still rather basic;